quotient-ai/quotient-cookbooks/cookbooks/search/firecrawl/fireplexity/README.md

 # Fireplexity v2 with Quotient Monitoring

-AI search engine with web, news, and images, enhanced with Quotient monitoring for hallucination detection and context relevance analysis.
+This is a fork of [Fireplexity](https://github.com/mendableai/fireplexity) enhanced with Quotient monitoring for hallucination detection and context relevance analysis.
+The original AI search engine capabilities (web, news, and images) are preserved while adding robust monitoring and quality checks.